openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/outstation.md

 ### Boolean

-OpenFMB boolean values can be mapped to DNP3 binary inputs.
+OpenFMB Boolean values can be mapped to DNP3 binary inputs.
 If `negate` is set to `true`, the OpenFMB value is negated before updating the DNP3 outstation.

 ```yaml